Rashidun Caliphate

-Name and definitions
+Names and definitions

 The Arabic word rāshid (راشد) means "one who has attained the right path or maturity".
-The expression al-Khulafāʾ ar-Rāšidūn (الْخُلَفاءُ الرّاشِدُونَ) is an honorific title meaning "successors or representatives who have been guided to the right path".
+The expression al-Khulafāʾ ar-Rāshidūn (الْخُلَفاءُ الرّاشِدُونَ) is an honorific title meaning "successors or representatives who have been guided to the right path".
 This also implies that they were endowed with superior piety and wisdom, and that their era was a "golden age" following Muhammad in holiness, moral and religious guidance.

 During the eighth and ninth centuries, there was a diversity of opinions about which caliphs were rāshidūn.
-After the ninth century, however, the first four caliphs became canonical as rāshid in Sunni Islam.
-The Umayyad caliph Umar ibn Abd al-Aziz was cited as a fifth rāshid caliph by the Sunni hadith collector Abu Dawud al-Sijistani.
+After the ninth century, however, the first four caliphs became canonical as rāshidun in Sunni Islam.
+The Umayyad caliph Umar ibn Abd al-Aziz was cited as a fifth rāshidun caliph by the Sunni hadith collector Abu Dawud al-Sijistani.
 Another hypothesis may have included Hasan ibn Ali (c.
-625–670) as a fifth rāshid caliph, because his six-month reign was needed to complete a thirty-year period after Abu Bakr's ascension, which was predicted by Muhammad in a Sunni hadith as the length of the prophetic succession.
+625–670) as a fifth rāshidun caliph, because his six-month reign was needed to complete a thirty-year period after Abu Bakr's ascension, which was predicted by Muhammad in a Sunni hadith as the length of the prophetic succession.
 (Note: This is also implied by Abu Dawud al-Tayalisi's version of this hadith, which avoided counting Hasan as the fifth rāshid caliph by adding six months to Umar's caliphate; see Melchert 2020.
 The Islamist religious scholar and historian Ali al-Sallabi regards Hasan as a rāshid caliph, citing the fact that some Sunni scholars such as Ibn Kathir (c.
 1300–1373) and Ibn Hajar al-Haytami (1503–1566) also held this view.)

-In the Shiite understanding of Islam, the political and spiritual heritage of Muhammad was represented by the Imams, who (except for the first Imam Ali) were his descendants.
-The first three Rashidun caliphs are regarded in Shia Islam as having usurped the rights of Ali, and the later Umayyad and Abbasid caliphs are regarded as having usurped the rights of the Imams.
+In Shi'ism, the temporal and spiritual heritage of Muhammad is represented by the Imams, who (except for the first Imam Ali, who was his son-in-law) were his descendants.
+The first three Rashidun caliphs are regarded in Shia Islam as having usurped the rights of Ali, and the later Umayyad and Abbasid caliphs are regarded as having usurped the rights of the following Imams.

 Ibadism does not see the caliphate as an institution that includes all believers and that must be obeyed.
-It also sees the first two caliphs after Muhammad as being on the right path and the others as having strayed into injustice.
+It considers the first two caliphs after Muhammad, Abu Bakr and Umar, as being on the right path; and their successors, including Uthman and Ali, as having strayed into injustice.

-Historicity

-The stories were written “a posteriori” in the form of “founding conquest stories” based on nostalgia for the golden age in Abbasids time.
-Humphrey, quoted by Antoine Borrut, explains that the stories related to this period were created according to a pact-betrayal-redemption principle.
-However, at least one inscription has been found dating to the period that mentions Umar by name and the date of his death, known as the inscription of Zuhayr.
-Its three lines read: